 To match or to predict?

 When it comes to determining what to recommend, the machine's decisions are usually obtained either by looking for the most similar cases and making the decision based on their analysis, or by predicting the best outcome for a new example.

 The first method - called similarity-based usually makes use of some variation of a nearest-neighbors classifier.
 Different kinds of metrics are used to define closeness (e.g., instead of using classical Euclidean distance - it's empirically proven that the cosine distance usually provides better predictions).
-The downside of these metric is that it's not clear how to make a decision given an object neighborhood - as usually, it's not obvious on how to make correct conclusions.
+The downside of this metric is that it's not clear how to make a decision given an object neighborhood - as a result, it is usually not obvious how to make correct conclusions.

-This issue is not a problem in the second approach - which is often referred as prediction-based - here your model is only providing you with either decision or a score which makes final recommendations much easier to obtain.
-The most common ML algorithms used for such tasks are decision-trees and random forest (like XGBoost) as they are not only relatively efficient but also easy to understand and analyze once a model is trained.
+This issue is not a problem in the second approach - which is often referred to as prediction-based recommendations - here your model is only providing you with either a decision or a score, which makes final recommendations much easier to obtain.
+The most common ML algorithms used for such tasks are decision-trees and random forest (like XGBoost) as they are not only relatively efficient, but also easy to understand and analyze once a model is trained.

 What is the outcome of a recommender engine?

 The most common tasks solved by recommender systems are:

 - Suggestions - where your model aims to provide you the best predictions for a given product and customer,